jerryhgladinet/docs/admin/source/chapter04.rst

 **Existing Tenant Storage (default location)**

     When you pick this option to create a team folder, the team folder will be created from the default storage from scratch with an empty team folder.
 Usually when you want to have a team folder that is brand new and empty, you can pick this option.

+    Another use case is "Existing Folder(s)", which you can pick several existing folders, which physically may not be in the same folder, but you can logically arrange them into the same team folder.
+For example, you may want to have a short term project that put "Building A", "Blue Print A", "Budget A" , three different folders from three different places into one logical team folder when a group of users collaborating on renovating building A.

 .. figure:: _static/image_s5_3_13.png
     :align: center